 - A central, red, area of papillary atrophy of the tongue.

-- Can cause recurrent/chronic candidiasis.
+- It can cause recurrent/chronic candidiasis.

 - Angular cheilitis: